netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-gcp.md

 !!! note "Note"
     For the ease of deployment, the deployment models in this section are explained with an all-in-one manifest file that combines the steps explained in the previous section.
 You can modify the manifest file to suit your application and configuration.

-### Deploying a standalone Citrix ADC CPX as the ingress device
+### Deploy a standalone Citrix ADC CPX as the Ingress device

 To deploy Citrix ADC CPX as an Ingress in a standalone deployment model in GCP, you should use the Service Type as LoadBalancer.
 This step creates a load balancer in the Google cloud.